Essay Competition

 The Cambridge Centre for Animal Rights Law organises an annual essay competition in the field of animal rights law.
 The aim of this competition is to encourage students to explore the fascinating questions that animals rights raise, and to discuss these questions in an original piece of writing that may inspire them to engage further with the topic in the future.

-Our Essay Competition is made possible through the generous support of our donors: lead sponsor is the Jeremy Coller Foundation, the prizes are sponsored by the International Society for Animal Rights (ISAR), and additional sponsorship for the Centre is by the Brooks Institute for Animal Rights Law & Policy.
+Our Essay Competition is made possible through the generous support of our donors: lead sponsor is the Jeremy Coller Foundation and the prizes are sponsored by the International Society for Animal Rights (ISAR).

 Essay Competition 2024